RSo21/Wine_World_RWD/README.md

 # Wine_World_RWD

 This project is an exercise in creating a responsive website.
+Only desktop and mobile version.

 ## Technologies